collaborationFactory/cplace-npm-tools/README.md

           --show-files
               List files to be merged

-      flow --projectPlanningRefactor --pathProjectPlanning <path-to-local-project-planning-repo>
+      flow --splitRepository --pathToTargetRepo <path-to-local-target-repo> [--directories <"space separated directory names">]
-          Iterates through the complete history of current branch and recreate the commits which only affects 25 plugins mentioned in
+          Iterates through the complete history of current branch and recreate the commits which only affects the mentioned directories.
-          PFM-ISSUE-1934.
-It is highly suggested to use --verbose while running this option as it takes 3 hours to finish and you can see how much time is left.
+          It is highly suggested to use --verbose while running this option as it takes considerable time to finish and you can see how much time is left.

-          At the end the script will create a branch with the same name in the project planning repo(except master,for master it will create master_<current_date>).
+          At the end the script, it will create a branch with the same name in the target repo(except master, for master it will create master_<current_date>).

+          --pathToTargetRepo
+            Your local path to target repo eg. (/Users/shariqhaque/cplace-dev/repos/cplace-project-planning)

+          --directories (OPTIONAL, required only if refactor is not for project planning related plugins) Space separated names of directories to be split to new repository, remember to add double quotes before and at the end.
+            If not provided it means the splitting is happening for project planning related plugins.

       refactor <subcommand> --plugin|-p <plugin>